 k.
 Resource Nodes shall not be located at the Block Load Transfer (BLT) buses.

 l.
-Do not identify or locate Resource Nodes for Non-Modeled Generators.
+Do not identify or locate Resource Nodes for Settlement Only Resources.

 3.2 Resource Node Location

 a.
-First Fork Rule: Locate Resource Node at the first Electrical Bus with alternate paths starting from the Generation Resource Connectivity Node.
+First Fork Rule: Locate Resource Node at the first Electrical Bus with alternate paths starting from the Generation Resource Connectivity Node for Generation Resources and the Connectivity Node of the CIM Load that a CLR is mapped to for CLRs.
 Parallel network paths do not count as alternate paths.

 i.
-Exception: There is an exception to this rule for placing Generation Resource Nodes and CCU Resource Nodes that are mapped to Generation Resources within a PUN.
-If the Generation Resource(s) is within a PUN that has only one interconnection to the ERCOT Transmission Grid, locate the Resource Node at the Electrical Bus that is the interconnection point of the PUN to the ERCOT Transmission Grid.
+Exception: There is an exception to this rule for placing Generation/CLR Resource Nodes and CCU Resource Nodes that are mapped to Generation Resources/CLRs within a PUN.
+If the Generation Resource(s)/CLR(s) is within a PUN that has only one interconnection to the ERCOT Transmission Grid, locate the Resource Node at the Electrical Bus that is the interconnection point of the PUN to the ERCOT Transmission Grid.

 ii.
-ERCOT-Polled Settlement (EPS) Meter location check: As the network connectivity path is traversed in searching for the first Electrical Bus with alternate paths (First Fork Rule), if an Electrical Bus is encountered with a mapped EPS Meter first, then place the Resource Node at this Electrical Bus.
+ERCOT-Polled Settlement (EPS) Meter Location Check: As the network connectivity path is traversed in searching for the first Electrical Bus with alternate paths (First Fork Rule), if an Electrical Bus is encountered with a mapped EPS Meter first, then place the Resource Node at this Electrical Bus.
+The Resource Node for an ESR is the same for both the Generation Resource and CLR components of the ESR.
+The placement of the Resource Node for the components of an ESR is governed by the guidelines in this document for a Generation Resource.

 b.
 EPS Meter Rule: Locate Resource Node, subject to First Fork Rule, electrically as close as possible to EPS Meter location, i.e. where energy is effectively metered.
 If the EPS Meter location changes, then a new Resource Node must be established and the old Resource Node retired in accordance with the procedure in this document.
 Please refer to paragraph (h)(ii) below for a list of exceptions under which ERCOT can relocate a Resource Node.